CRM Requirements Specification

 - Functional requirements

-- Date migration and integration requirements
+- Data migration requirements and approach

 - Reporting requirements